Solving Multiparametric Generalized Nash Equilibrium Problems and Explicit Game-Theoretic Model Predictive Control: Conclusions

 \section{Conclusions}

-We have presented a methodology and a constructive algorithm to compute explicit solutions to multiparametric GNE problems in the case of convex quadratic cost functions and linear inequality constraints.
-By leveraging existing approaches for solving mpQP problems, we imposed equilibrium conditions of the best responses of each agent with respect to the other agents's actions and parameters of the problem.
+We have presented a methodology and a constructive algorithm to compute explicit solutions to multiparametric GNE problems characterized by convex quadratic agents' cost functions and coupling/local linear inequality constraints.
+By leveraging existing approaches for solving mpQP problems, we imposed equilibrium conditions of the best responses of each agent with respect to the other agents' actions and parameters of the problem.
 We also characterized the critical regions in which infinitely many equilibria may occur, offering different criteria to select a specific solution fulfilling a certain desired property, such as minimum-norm solutions and homogeneous Lagrange multipliers for agents to satisfy the coupling constraint (variational GNE).
 An application of the approach to a battery charging game-theoretic MPC and to a toy mechanical system demonstrated the potential for real-time implementation and interpretability of game-theoretic MPC schemes.
+Future work will investigate stability properties of explicit GNE solutions and recursive feasibility of the resulting receding horizon implementation.